General

 If you know you have sensitive skin, it's highly recommended your avoid plated jewellery and instead opt for gold filled or solid gold jewellery - which is great for hypersensitive skin.

-Tarnish, discolouration and skin reactions are not covered by our warranty.
-It is the customer's discretion to know what does and doesn't work for them, and to look after their jewellery.
+Tarnish, discolouration and skin reactions are not something that's covered by our warranty as It is the customer's discretion to know what does and doesn't work for them.